swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 <a name="declaring-algorithm-support"></a>
 ##### 2.1.1.3.
 Declaring Algorithm Support

 Services MAY declare encryption and signature capabilities as defined in \[[SAML2MetaAlgSupport](#saml2metaalg)\].
-The declared algorithms MUST meet the algorithm requirements defined by the Swedish eID Framework or by the federation operator .
+The declared algorithms MUST meet the algorithm requirements defined by the Sweden Connect Framework or by the federation operator .
 Thus, it is not allowed to declare an algorithm, or key size, that is prohibited from use.

-All services conformant with this specification MUST support the mandatory algorithms defined by the Swedish eID Framework, meaning that a service has no possibility to opt-out from a certain mandatory algorithm by excluding it from the declared capabilities.
+All services conformant with this specification MUST support the mandatory algorithms defined by the Sweden Connect Framework, meaning that a service has no possibility to opt-out from a certain mandatory algorithm by excluding it from the declared capabilities.
 The main purpose of declaring an algorithm using any of the elements `<md:EncryptionMethod>`, `<alg:SigningMethod>` or `<alg:DigestMethod>` is to declare which algorithm the service prefers.

 <a name="service-providers"></a>
 #### 2.1.2.
 Service Providers